-In developing nations, the taxi market is growing and every automobile company is in the race to attract cab buyers.
-Thanks to the taxi aggregators and economic growth.
+The taxi market is growing in developing nations, and every automobile company is in the race to attract cab buyers.
+Thanks to taxi aggregators and economic growth.

-According to the drivers, all automobile companies generally play around space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purposes.
-Just to make it look like a taxi sometimes they reduced the features and opened for taxi market considering buys are generally price-conscious.
+According to the drivers, all automobile companies generally play around with space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purposes.
+To make it look like a taxi, sometimes they reduced the features and opened for the taxi market, considering buys are generally price-conscious.
 The black bumper is a great example here.

-The reality was in developing nations when a car model failed to attract personal buyers; then they opened for the taxi market.
-In India, examples are Indica, Logan/Verito, Etios, etc. There are a few exceptions here.
+The reality was in developing nations, when a car model failed to attract personal buyers; then they opened the taxi market.
+Examples in India are Indica, Logan/Verito, Etios, etc. There are a few exceptions here.

-Nope, most of the time I have seen drivers carrying 2 phones.
-One on the mobile holder and one will be lying on the seat.
+Nope, I have seen drivers carrying 2 phones most of the time.
+One will be on the mobile holder, and one will be on the seat.
 Water bottle, diary, parking slips, charging cables, etc. Overall that driver area always looked messy to me.
 I feel pity for the drivers.
-Whenever I asked they said, “Kya karen sir, kuch nahi kar sakte” (What to do sir, can’t do anything).
+Whenever I asked, they said, “Kya karen sir, kuch nahi kar sakte” (What to do sir, can’t do anything).

-A few months back I took a taxi and the driver wanted to switch off AC because he wasn’t feeling well.
+A few months back, I took a taxi, and the driver wanted to switch off the AC because he wasn’t feeling well.
 As a good human being, I asked him to turn it off.
 Why can’t passengers have a separate AC?

 In some cabs, I have seen a panic button.
-I think it should come as a default in all cabs and should go to the near PCR, police station, or maybe to a centralized system.
+It should come as a default in all cabs and go to the nearby PCR, police station, or maybe to a centralized system.

-In the taxi industry, there are already a few benchmark taxis around the world.
+In the taxi industry, there are already a few benchmark taxis worldwide.
 TX4 is the perfect example.
 But in India and Singapore, I see none of the automobile companies tried to understand the entire ecosystem of the driver and passenger, design based on both users' needs.

 COVID forced all taxi operators to rethink the safety of passengers and drivers.
-It's not anymore about just hiring drivers with good backgrounds and polite attitudes.
+It's not about hiring drivers with good backgrounds and polite attitudes anymore.
 It's beyond just having good etiquette.
 It's more around keeping the passenger and driver separate from transferring the virus to each other.
 To provide a quick solution to keep passengers and drivers separate, they started installing a plastic sheet that divides the car into two compartments: driver and passenger.

 Now, if we look at this is not a new solution.
-Taxi's in New York and London had separate compartments for passengers and drivers for the past few decades.
+New York and London Taxis have had separate compartments for passengers and drivers for the past few decades.
 Having a partition is one of the mandates there because of so many other reasons.
 But during covid, they at least had a solution which was already part of the car.

-In the taxi industry, there are already a few benchmark taxis around the world.
+In the taxi industry, there are already a few benchmark taxis worldwide.
 TX4 is the perfect example.
-But in most of the other counties, I see none of the automobile companies tried to take inspiration from TX4 and understand the entire ecosystem of the driver and passenger, design based on both users' needs.
+But in most other counties, I see none of the automobile companies tried to take inspiration from TX4 and understand the entire ecosystem of the driver and passenger, design based on both users' needs.

 I hope next time when you take a taxi you observe the driver and passenger area.
 If you are interested in automobile design, I’ll be happy to discuss and share my thoughts about it.